 Parasite control should be discussed and administered annually and arrangements made for pet owners to provide antiparasitics as required throughout the year.
 Your veterinarian will look for signs of parasites and may request a stool sample to look for internal parasites.
 Ticks, fleas, heartworm, roundworms, and tapeworms are common parasites affecting dogs that need to be controlled to prevent serious diseases and other health conditions.

 Dental issues are frequently an issue for dogs.
 A dental examination to determine if professional cleaning is required to remove tartar, and assess periodontal disease if present.
 Recommended routine dental care should be provided by your veterinarian.

 Dogs frequently suffer from disorders such as parasites and fungal infections in their ears.
 Your veterinarian will routinely exam your dog's ears for signs that indicate your dog's ear health needs addressing.

 Weight and Nutrition

 Your dog's weight and diet should be discussed annually.
-Your veterinarian will recommend an appropriate high protein diet, discuss any concerns with weight and make recommendations regarding necessary diet changes, supplements and exercise if necessary.
+Your veterinarian will recommend an appropriate high quality diet, discuss any concerns with weight and make recommendations regarding necessary diet changes, supplements and exercise if necessary.

 Coat condition is a good indicator of your dog's overall health.
-Hair loss or poor coat condition, can indicate poor health, including parasites, metabolic disorder, malnutrition and several other health issues.
+Hair loss or poor coat condition can indicate poor health, including parasites, metabolic disorder, malnutrition, and several other health issues.
 Your veterinarian will examine your dog's fur to determine if any deficiencies or skin conditions are present that may need to be further investigated.

 The annual veterinary examination is an ideal time to discuss with your veterinarian if any behavior issues are present.